Make a Kid-friendly Backyard: Creative and Magical Backyard Ideas for Kids is a post from guest writer Sara.

 If you’re looking for a touch of whimsy to add to your life this spring, a pinch of fairy dust should do the trick.
 If you don’t have any fairy dust, a sprinkle of glitter mixed with sugar is a quite handy substitute.
-Of course, if you want to invite even more spring magic into your world, here are a few more creative ideas.
+Of course, if you want to invite even more spring magic into your world, here are a few more creative and magical backyard ideas for kids.

 Plant a Butterfly Bush.